Depth-Semantic-Aware-Image-Generation/Kaggle_Happywhale-Whale-and-Dolphin-Identification/README.md

    - Generate a CSV file with test predictions for Kaggle submission.

 6. **Ensemble Method**:
-   - Combine predictions from multiple trained models using an "ensemble method".
+   - Combine predictions from multiple trained models using an "ensemble" method.
    - Perform weighted averaging of predictions to improve accuracy.

 ## Citation: